Ken Keller (American football): College career

 Keller was a member of the North Carolina Tar Heels football team for four seasons.
 In football he played running back, defensive back, placekicker and was a return specialist.
 Keller led the team in total offense in 1953 and 1955 and in scoring for three straight seasons.
 He finished his collegiate career with over 2,000 all-purpose yards and over 100 total points scored.
 Keller was also a starting outfielder for the baseball team.

 Professional career

-Keller was drafted in the 11th round of the 1956 NFL draft by the Philadelphia Eagles.
+Keller was drafted 126th overall in the 11th round of the 1956 NFL draft by the Philadelphia Eagles.
 Keller served as the Eagles' starting running back as a rookie and led the team with 433 rushing yards and four rushing touchdowns.
 He tore ligaments in his knee in the second-to-last game of the season against the Washington Redskins.
 Keller rushed for 195 yards on 43 carries in a reduced role in 1957.